websharper-samples/BookCollection/BookCollection.md

         <div>${Message}</div>
     </div>

-Saving the file, we get errors on the `Template.Index.MainTemplate` call saying we are missing arguments.
+Running the application now, we see input boxes and a button, but they do nothing.
+But the code generator already did its job (if you have saved `index.html` or built the project), so the `Template.Index.Main` class is now having extra methods to bind the newly added inputs and button.
-The `Title` and other arguments defined by our template expect an `IRef<T>` object, the quickest way to create these is to make new reactive variables.
+The `Title` and other arguments defined by our template expect an `IRef<T>` object, the quickest way to create these is to make new reactive variables on top of the `Main` method.

     var newTitle = Var.Create("");
     var newAuthor = Var.Create("");